The WOW Dinner

 The WOW Dinner exists because of incredible support from sponsors around the world who understand the value that diversity and inclusion bring to not just society, but the success of each person within the industry and the larger success of the tech sector.

-Meet our fantastic speakers.
+Meet the our fantastic speakers from our previous editions.
 We’ll have an exciting program waiting for you in Toronto.
-Buy your tickets now!

 Skawennati, Multi-media Artist